moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/implementation_guidelines.md

 The monolith toggles the current model through [Feature Flags](#introduce-behind-a-feature-flag).

 For direct-to-AIGW requests, the monolith specifies the model details through the Direct Access endpoint.
-For via-GitLab-monolith requests, the monolith includes the model details in the payload for its request to the AIGW.
+For indirect-through-GitLab-monolith requests, the monolith includes the model details in the payload for its request to the AIGW.

 ### GitLab Monolith API Endpoints